wdturner/ProjectIdeas2019/Summer2019/ProjectIdeas4.md

 - [Jack] I would like to contribute to i3-gaps or dmenu
 - My idea on the project will be on blockchain and smart contract.
 There are many interesting features of blockchain, such as immutability and decentralization.
 Lots of innovative apps could be created.
+- [Mark] I am thinking about developing some math tools with java.